J9ck/j9ck/README.md

 ## Explore My Work

-Check out my repositories to see what I've been working on.
+Check out my repositories to see what I've been working on!
 There might be something that piques your interest!

 ## Get in Touch